 When I searched for “online personal trainer certification” one thing I noticed is that not all programs are offered through the official certification organizations (like ACE, for example).
 In other words, some of the online courses offered through colleges prepare people to take an organization's certification exam.

 The thing to remember is that a certificate of completion (or diploma) is not the same as a personal trainer certification.
 There is a difference between a personal trainer certification and:

 - Certificates of completion

 A Certificate of Completion only shows that you completed the program.
 The same is true for a diploma from an online school.
-While these are good if you have them, the thing to remember is that I don't think many gyms accept a certificate of completion (or a diploma) as evidence that a trainer is “certified.”
+While these are good if you have them, I don't think most gyms accept a certificate of completion (or a diploma) as evidence that a trainer is “certified.”
 This is why online programs often pay for graduates to take personal trainer certification exams.